Are you ready for the possible changes in pet travel?

 What you must do to take your dog or cat abroad

-The rules for pet travel have recently been updated for pets travelling after 28 December 2014.
-The rules are different for different countries and should be fully read and understood before plans to travel are finalized.
+The rules are different for different countries and should be fully read and understood before plans to travel are finalised.
 It is vitally important to view the most current detailed advice on DEFRA Pet Travel Scheme website before travelling with your pet.

 For travelling within the EU and from certain other approved countries into the UK, dogs and cats can travel as part of the Pet Travel Scheme (PETS).
-To qualify for travel between EU countries and return to the UK after 28 December 2014, the pet must have met the following criteria in the order shown:
+To qualify for travel between EU countries and return to the UK, the pet must have met the following criteria in the order shown:

 - The pet must be microchipped